voberle/adventofcode/2021/day17/README.md

 ## Part 1

-I have a version that explores all the option and find the highest y, but the ending condition is missing for now.
+My initial version explored all the options and found the highest y, but the ending condition was missing.

+With some experimentation, I found the ending conditions needed.

 ## Part 2

-Same comment as for part 1.
+Part 2 could required only a minor change to part 1.

+It's brute-forced, but the whole thing runs in 3 ms, so not too bad.